Manitoba’s Recreational Angling Strategy

 The fact that we will close specific rivers and tributaries to protect spawning fish from licensed anglers but still allow indigenous harvest means that the fish will not be protected.
 This practice of allowing rights-based fishing during spawn needs to be managed and regulated as well.

-BrettU almost 3 years ago
+BrettU over 3 years ago

 characters left